ericyd/oscars-viewing-party/README.md

 # Oscars® Viewing Party

-An experiment to see if I can make a quick/easy voting app.
+An experiment to see if I can make a quick/easy app to store Oscars predictions.
+(Spoiler alert, I succeeded: https://oscars-viewing-party.onrender.com/)

+I was going to use Cloudflare workers but the query builder lib I am using, Knex, was throwing a weird error in the Cloudflare Workers runtime and I didn't care to debug it.

+This app is all about "good enough".
+It is not secure and that's fine.
+The whole point is just to make predictions for a silly awards ceremony and compare with your friends.

 ## Prerequisites